najemhamo/WeatherDetector/README.md

 # Weather Detector

-Weather Detector is a web application that allows you to search for cities and provides the current weather details along with the local time in that city.
+Weather Detector is a web application that allows you to search for cities and will provides the current weather details along with the local time in that city.

 ![GitHub License](https://img.shields.io/github/license/najemhamo/WeatherDetector)